JakeAnto/JakeAnto.github.io/docs/blog/posts/nextdns.md

 # NextDNS setup guide

-[:material-shield: NextDNS](https://nextdns.io/) is a DNS service that can be used to block ads, trackers, malware, etc. This guide will help you set up your NextDNS configuration.
+[:material-shield: NextDNS](https://nextdns.io/) is a DNS service that lets you block ads, trackers, malware, etc. This guide will help you set up your NextDNS configuration.
 You [do not have to sign up](#trying-out-nextdns) for NextDNS to follow this guide.
 <!-- more -->
 ??? info "This guide is **NOT** sponsored by NextDNS."
     No affiliate links are used in this guide.
 I'm just a happy user of NextDNS.

 ## What does it do?

 The key feature of NextDNS is its ability to block ads and trackers at the DNS level.
 It is highly customizable, allowing you to create tailored filtering rules, whitelist or blacklist specific domains, and monitor your network's DNS queries through logs and analytics.
-It is a cloud-based alternative to [Pi-hole](https://pi-hole.net/), which is a self-hosted DNS sinkhole that can also block ads and trackers.
+It is a cloud-based alternative to [:material-pi-hole: Pi-hole](https://pi-hole.net/), which is a self-hosted DNS sinkhole that can also block ads and trackers.

 Blocking trackers at the DNS level ensures that they are blocked not only in your browser (like how an adblock would do), but also across all the apps on your device.
 It will reduce your data usage and improve your privacy.